AmeriCorps Members Get Things Done!

 Here are just a few examples:

 AmeriCorps members help communities recover from natural disasters.

 AmeriCorps members build affordable housing units for families to increase economic opportunity.

 AmeriCorps members mentor students to help them with academic performance and college preparation.

-AmeriCorps members collects fresh produce for local schools to promote healthy futures and reduce childhood obesity.
+AmeriCorps members promote healthy futures and reduce childhood obesity.

-AmeriCorps members assist veterans and military families filing for benefits claims, so they get access to the resources they deserve.
+AmeriCorps members help veterans and military families gain access to the resources they deserve.

 Benefits of Service